Movement and Gathering Direction (No. 5)

 at a medical or health service facility that is necessary for the normal business of the facilities;

-for the purposes of emergency services;
+for the purposes of emergency services or disaster management;

 at a prison, corrective services facility, detention centre or other place of custody;